 An important reminder

 Do not depend on feelings.
 The promise of God’s Word, the Bible, is our authority.
-The Christian lives by faith in the trustworthiness of God and his Word.
+A Christian lives by faith in the trustworthiness of God and his Word.
 There are differences between fact, faith, and feeling:

 Fact: God and his Word